City Council Districts

 We propose a 9 member apportionment board selected by council for each 10 year re-districting from applicants, 6 of whom must be city electors.
 To discourage partisan gerrymandering and influence peddling, no more than 3 members of the apportionment board can be members of the same political party.

 Complaint #3: Issue 1 Would Cost $20 Million over the next 10 years.
 This lie told by Issue 1 opponents was based on a formula in the last proposal that allowed the council size to grow as the population increased, or decrease if the population decreased.
-It capped the size of council at 25 if the city's population more than doubled (though population projections and the formula indicated the council would be no more than 15 members through the year 2062 at least).
-In addition to calculating the cost of Issue 1 based on 25 members, the opponents The opponents added the costs of two additional staff members for each new member, and multiplied that number by 10 years to come up with a ridiculous number that did not reflect our proposal in the least.
+It capped the size of council at 25 if the city's population more than doubled (though population projections and the formula indicated the council would be no more than 15 members through the year 2062 at least) and it set a lower threshold of 7 members if the city's population dropped to 450,000.
+In addition to calculating the cost of Issue 1 based on 25 members, the opponents The opponents of Issue 1 added the costs of two additional staff members for each new member, and multiplied that number by 10 years to come up with a ridiculous number that did not reflect our proposal in the least.
 They also claimed our proposal created $80,000 for a part-time job (member of council) -- though Issue 1 made no changes to council salaries.
 Council salaries are now roughly $52,000 per year -- their $80,000 figure they ascribed to our proposal apparently added in payroll taxes and benefits.

 Our new proposal is for 6 new council members, to get to a slightly smaller size council than is average across the United States for a city our size (the average top 25 city has a 15 member council -- Columbus is ranked the 15th largest city).
 We also allow total council staffing to grow from its current authorized strength of 44, to 54 people total -- a growth of 10 (6 new council members, plus 4 new staff to add to the 4 new staff members authorized in the 2017 budget).
 We believe council should live within its means, and not use an increase in representation as an excuse to go on a hiring spree to create even more political patronage jobs.